gogagum/ip-teller/README.md

 After starting app using `screen`, you can easily logout and bot will continue working.

+There is also a script `run.sh`  prepared, which you can use to start app.

 When a message `/register` is sent to the bot it asks for a password, which you can get by typing:
 ```